jupyterhub/jupyterhub/docs/source/reference/rest.md

 ### Use requests

-Using the popular Python [requests](https://docs.python-requests.org) library, here's example code to make an API request for the users of a JupyterHub deployment.
+Using the popular Python [requests](https://docs.python-requests.org) library, here's an example code to make an API request for the users of a JupyterHub deployment.
 An API GET request is made, and the request sends an API token for authorization.
 The response contains information about the users: